 Column J: Undergraduate GPA: Final.
-GPA should be cumulative of all semesters and be entered as a number between 0.00 and 4.00 formatted to the second decimal place.
+GPA should be cumulative of all semesters and across undergraduate institutions.
+This information is found on the "Cum.
+Across GPA" line of a student's CAS report.
+It should be entered as a number between 0.00 and 4.00 formatted to the second decimal place.